roshie548/constellation.io/README.md

 ### `npm install`
 ### `npm run build`

-In chrome://extensions (manage extensions), load unpacked and select the build folder Then, just launch the app!
+In chrome://extensions (manage extensions), load unpacked and select the build folder.
+Then, just launch the app!

 ## How the Extension Works